SparkPost/support-docs/support/tech-resources/enabling-https-engagement-tracking-on-sparkpost.md

       ![](media/enabling-https-engagement-tracking-on-sparkpost/cloudfront_edit_domain_behaviors_tab.png)

-1. Click on the checkmark next to the first item in the list.
+1. Click on the check-mark next to the first item in the list.

       ![](media/enabling-https-engagement-tracking-on-sparkpost/cloudfront_edit_domain_checkmark.png)